ghsyeung/gary-random-writings/courses/proof-or-disprove.md

    works, then you **prove** using the example you found.
 2. If 1 didn't work,
-   - for `∀x`, this probably means the statement is true, and you'll need to construct a prove based on the theorems/axioms in the problem area
+   - for `∀x`, this probably means the statement is true, and you'll need to construct a proof based on the theorems/axioms in the problem area
-   - for `∃x s.t. p(x)`, this means the statement is likely false, and you'll need to construct a prove to show that `∀x s.t. ¬p(x)` based on theorems/axioms in the problem area
+   - for `∃x s.t. p(x)`, this means the statement is likely false, and you'll need to construct a proof to show that `∀x s.t. ¬p(x)` based on theorems/axioms in the problem area

 Let's do an example.